States Should Permit Remote Online Notarizations for Real Estate Transactions

 - MISMO Standards: The Mortgage Industry Standards Maintenance Organization (MISMO) has established an Online Notary Working Group to develop standards for credential analysis, consumer identification, audio/visual, retention, privacy, security and other items.
 These standards will be vendor neutral and are being developed to provide consensus industry input into the rulemaking expected soon in Texas and Nevada.
 These standards will also serve to inform other states' officials as they discuss moving forward with permitting remote online closings.

-- Model Legislation: MBA and the American Land Title Association have drafted model legislation and are working to ensure its passage nationwide to permit remote online notarial acts for real estate finance.
+- Model Legislation: MBA and the American Land Title Association have drafted model legislation and are working in partnership with their respective members and state and local assoication partners to ensure its passage nationwide to permit remote online notarial acts for real estate finance.
 The model legislation provides that:

 - Consumer rights and optionality are protected in every respect and that the industry's customers always have the choice of using traditional notarization, electronic notarization, or remote online notarization;